 (Jacksonville, Fla.; Feb.
 22, 2008) – Crowley Maritime Corporation’s number one core value is safety, and the company’s efforts to protect life, property and the environment continue to be recognized by outside organizations.

 Most recently, Charlie Nalen, Crowley’s vice president of environmental safety and quality assurance, was named Signal Mutual’s first Safety Professional of the Year.
 The award honors safety professionals from Signal Mutual insured companies who are instrumental in helping initiate and develop outstanding safety performance within their respective companies.

-“The Safety Professional of the Year award was developed and presented for the first time this year,” said Larry Toepper, Signal’s vice-president of Safety.
-“It is designed to recognize a Safety Professional who has shown initiative, innovation and professionalism.
-The recipient not only shows success within their company, but also shares and promotes safety within their industry and within their community.”
+“The Safety Professional of the Year award was developed and presented for the first time this year,” said Larry Toepper, Signal’s vice president of safety.
+“It is designed to recognize a safety professional who has shown initiative, innovation and professionalism.
+The recipient not only shows success within their company, but also shares and promotes safety within their industry and within his or her community.”

 Nalen was also recognized for helping promote an industry safety culture by sharing best practices and safety initiative ideas with other Signal Mutual member companies.
 Nalen credits the entire Crowley team for making the companywide safety program so successful.

 “This is quite an honor and one that all of us at Crowley will share,” Nalen said.
 “Our corporate leadership team consistently reinforces the company core value of safety – both in words and in action.
 Our mindset of taking personal responsibility for safety defines our culture of safety and it is strengthened by our membership in Signal who has provided excellent support staff and training materials that address safety performance.”